DavidVasilev1/CSAsite/_posts/2024-04-22-unit-7-student.md

 - Answer the questions:
     * Look back at the examples.
 What's similar?
 What's different?

+    The two different functions find either the max or min of the array.
+Also, one of them uses array while the other uses arrayList.
+Despite this, they both iterate through a collection.

     * Why do we use `ArrayList`?
 Why not just regular lists?

+    ArrayLists are used because of their dynamic memory allocation, making it possible to add more elements.
 Regular lists have fixed size in Java.

 - Demonstrate at least two `ArrayList` methods that aren't `ArrayList<>.size()` and `ArrayList<>.get()`.